adambard/learnxinyminutes-docs/tcsh.html.markdown

 # Print the value of echo_style
 echo $echo_style

-# Enable `echo' to support back-slashed[1] characters and the `-n' option
+# Enable 'echo' to support back-slashed[1] characters and the '-n' option
 # (no new line).
 This is the default for tcsh, but your distro may change it.
 # Slackware has done so.
-If your script run it as `csh' instead of `tcsh'
+If your script run it as 'csh' instead of 'tcsh'
 # the echo_style also will be altered for compatibility with Berkley's C-Shell.
 set echo_style = both